Housing and Homelessness

 Housing

-Our housing crisis is rooted in decades of housing and land use policies that have made Hawai’i a hub for a global real estate market that is disconnected from the economic realities of local families.
-To reclaim housing for local people, we need a ground-up, comprehensive housing policy agenda that curbs speculation, prevents homelessness and displacement, and strengthens protections for the nearly half of all Hawaii households who rent.
+Our housing crisis is rooted in decades of policies that have made Hawaiʻi a hub for a global real estate market disconnected from local realities.
+I've been a vocal advocate for developer accountability, and I firmly believe we cannot keep giving away public money, land, and resources for housing that local families can't afford.
+To reclaim housing for local people, we need a comprehensive agenda that curbs speculation, prevents displacement, and strengthens protections for renters and homeowners.

 Homelessness